Coding for Combined Block-Symbol Error Correction: Introduction

 Many data transmission and storage systems suffer from different types of errors at the same time.
 For example, in some data storage systems the state of a memory cell might be altered by an alpha particle that hits this memory cell.
 On the other hand, an entire block of memory cells might become unreliable because of hardware wear-out.
 Such data transmission and storage systems can be modeled by channels that introduce symbol errors and block (\ie, phased burst) errors, where block errors encompass several contiguous symbols.
 Moreover, if some side information is available, say based on previously observed erroneous behavior of a single or of multiple memory cells, this can be modeled as symbol erasures and block erasures.

-In this paper, we design novel error correction coding schemes that can deal with both symbol and block errors and both symbol and block erasures for a setup as in Figure~\ref{fig:memory:block:1}. \begin{itemize}
+In this paper, we design novel error correction coding schemes that can deal with both symbol and block errors and both symbol and block erasures for a setup as in Fig.~\ref{fig:memory:block:1}. \begin{itemize}

 \item Every small square corresponds to a symbol in $F = \GF(q)$, where $q$ is an arbitrary prime power.
 (In applications, $q$ is typically a small power of $2$.)

 \item All small squares are arranged in the shape of an $m \times n$ rectangular array.